voytech/tabulate/README.md

 }
 ```
 Factory class `StandardAttributeRenderOperationsFactory` exposes API which assumes specific standard library attributes.
-If your file format allow additional attributes which are not present in standard library (tabulate-core), you my use `AttributeRenderOperationsFactory` interface directly, or fill additional constructor properties on `StandardAttributeRenderOperationsFactory` as below:
+If your file format allow additional attributes which are not present in standard library (tabulate-core), you may use `AttributeRenderOperationsFactory` interface directly, or fill additional constructor properties on `StandardAttributeRenderOperationsFactory` as below:

 ```kotlin
 class ExampleExportOperationsConfiguringFactory<T> : ExportOperationsConfiguringFactory<T,SomeRenderingContext>() {